Hardware (film): Production

 Writer-director Richard Stanley had previously made a post-apocalyptic short film when he was a teenager, and Hardware grew out of that film and responses he got from other, unproduced scripts.
 By the late 1980s, Stanley had accompanied a guerrilla Muslim faction in the Soviet–Afghan War in order to shoot a documentary.
 He started pre-production of Hardware almost immediately after leaving Afghanistan.
-The opening scene was shot in Morocco, and the rest of the film was shot in east London, mostly inside the then-abandoned Roundhouse; sets were built inside the structure, although the lack of proper soundproofing meant all of the dialogue had to be re-recorded.
+The opening scene was shot in Morocco, and the rest of the film was shot in London, mostly inside the then-abandoned Roundhouse; sets were built inside the structure, although the lack of proper soundproofing meant all of the dialogue had to be re-recorded.
 The film was originally more specifically British, but Miramax insisted on American leads.
 Stanley then added a multinational cast to muddy the setting.

 Stanley wanted to emphasize themes of fascism and passive acceptance of authoritarianism, as he had recently come from the apartheid regime of South Africa.
 Stanley says that the robot does not know that it is committing evil, and it only obeys its programming, which could be likened to a spiritual quest.
 Psychic TV was an inspiration for the exaggerated television broadcasts.